Nido Program

 To enroll in the Nido Program your child must be at least 10 weeks of age and able to bottle feed comfortably and regularly.

-MSM has both morning (8:30 AM - 11:00 AM) and full-day (8:30 AM - 3:15 PM) programs from Monday through Friday.
+MSM has both morning (8:30 AM - 11:30 AM) and full-day (8:30 AM - 3:15 PM) programs from Monday through Friday.

-As an example of what we do in the program: We work with the children on table manners.
-We expect them to sit at the table while eating and drinking, keep their hands to themselves and off other children’s plates, and clean up after the meal.
+• Table manners: The infant learns how to hold his/her bottle to self feed and when they move on to table use, they learn to set up their snack, sit at the table while eating and drinking, keep their hands to themselves and off other children’s plates, and clean up after the meal.
 We use real tableware to introduce the weight and texture of spoons and dishes.
-We make sure to call all items by their names.

 The child is prepared for advancement to the Bambini class.